-Where this Base Prospectus contains hyperlinks to websites, the information on the websites does not form part of this Base Prospectus and has not been scrutinised or approved by the FSMA, except for information that is incorporated by reference in accordance with Section 5 of this Base Prospectus.
+This Base Prospectus, any supplement to the Base Prospectus and the relevant Final Terms will be made available on Belfius' website in English, together with a summary in Dutch (belfius.be/kasbon) and in French (belfius.be/bondecaisse) and a copy will be able to be obtained free of charge in the offices of the Issuer.
+The information on this website does not form part of, and is not incorporated by reference into, this Base Prospectus and has not been scrutinised or approved by the FSMA, except for information that is incorporated by reference in accordance with Section 5 of this Base Prospectus.